stephenjohnlimb/boot/Metrics.md

 ### What about the Spring code?
 I've added in some _beans_ that enable the aspects for the `micrometer`.
-There are alternatives to this approach that use annotation like `@EnablePrometheusMetrics`.
+There are alternatives to this approach that use annotations like `@EnablePrometheusMetrics`.

 ```
 @SpringBootApplication